Getting started with IBM Cloud Logs

 Once you instance is provisioned, you can explore the IBM Cloud Logs UI.

-2. Click the Explore logs icon Explore logs icon > Logs.
+Click the Explore logs icon > Logs.

 When initially provisioned, you might not see data flowing to the instance, so all dashboards and views might be blank.